MvvmCross/MvvmCross/docs/_documentation/fundamentals/data-binding.md

      - custom C# methods have to be used to get and set the variable values
      - custom Java listeners or Objective-C delegates have to be used to detect when the UI View state changes (e.g. when the user enters text or taps on a button).

-For more info on the details on implementing custom bindings, see the [custom bindings blog post by Stuart Lodge](http://slodge.blogspot.co.uk/2013/06/n28-custom-bindings-n1-days-of-mvvmcross.html)
+For more info on the details on implementing custom bindings, see the [official documentation](https://www.mvvmcross.com/documentation/advanced/custom-data-binding)

 ### DataBound properties